David S. Traub: Biography

 The firm's work also includes, historic restoration, town planning and interior design of offices, houses and condominiums.
 Together with the firm Cairone and Kaupp he has envisioned a preliminary plan for a greenway along the Allegheny Avenue that connects Campbell Square and Pulaski Park on the Delaware River.
 Traub is a member of the American Institute of Architects, the Society of Architectural Historians and the Housing Association of Delaware Valley.
 He is also a contributor to the University of Pennsylvania Architectural Archive.

 The exhibition "Drawings" at the Central Penn National Bank in Philadelphia showed Traub's drawings in April 1981.
 In celebration in 1982 of the Tercentenary of the founding of the City of Philadelphia, Traub produced an exhibition entitled, Philadelphia, the Concealed City.
 The exhibition documented with photographs, Philadelphia's multitude of narrow streets, small public squares and hidden gardens, focusing on a "secret" city many residents and tourists never see.
 It was shown at the American Institute of Architects gallery, Girard Bank and at an architectural museum in Dayton, Ohio.

-Traub has been involved in the area of historical restoration preparing plans for the reconstruction of a 19th century Philadelphia school house and the Old Stetson Hospital Building.
+Traub has been involved in the area of historical restoration preparing plans for the reconstruction of a 19th-century Philadelphia school house and the Old Stetson Hospital Building.
 For the last several years, he has been very active in historic preservation in the Rittenhouse Square neighborhood in Philadelphia.
 Traub has written many articles concerning preservation issues that have arisen near the square and elsewhere, published amongst others in the Center City Weekly Press and The Philadelphia Inquirer.
-He is the co-founder of a new city wide preservation organization called SOS – Save Our Sites.
+He is the co-founder of a new citywide preservation organization called SOS – Save Our Sites.